|Author:||Xiao Peng (小鹏)|

 There is a bit more than just that though.
 Each chapter is accompanied by a meta-text printed in italics.
 Within these meta-texts, Xiaopeng usually gives us some background information about how or why he went to a certain place, about his views on traveling or on life in general, or about things like financing a journey or dealing with sickness.

 And he actually writes pretty well – at least he keeps it concise, and some of his metaphors are fun to read.

 Then why didn’t I like this book then?

 Xiao Peng’s three sins

-This leads us to number two of my grudges: the book is lacking in content.
-Yes, XP does travel to a lot of places, and he describes them, too.
-But I was missing stories, conflicts, reappearing characters, or just that particular piece of information that you wouldn’t be able to grab from an encyclopedia.
+- It lacks in content.
+Yes, Xiaopeng does travel to a lot of places, and he describes them, too.
+But I was missing stories, conflicts, reappearing characters, or just that particular piece of information that you wouldn’t be able to grab from an encyclopaedia.
 I’m not saying that there was no content here whatsoever.
 It was just too little.

-There was quite a bit of condescendence though.
-XP keeps on lecturing us about how to do things.
+- It’s often condescending.
+Xiaopeng keeps on lecturing us about how to do things.
 How to travel.
-How to do this or that.
+How to behave in a foreign country.
 How to be nice to people.
-Uhu.
-Reading on, I couldn’t help but think that this was in fact not a real travel book at all.
+Uhum.
+Reading on, I couldn’t help but think that this was in fact not a travel book at all.
 It was more like a travel guide for people who have never traveled.

-There are instances where XP says things like:
+There are instances where Xiaopeng says things like:

 “I want to tell the youth who are following in my footsteps that freedom and dreams – even if they seem unreachable – only call for perseverance, and they will not be just castles in the air.” 我想告诉走在我身后的年轻人，自由与梦想，虽然看似遥不可及，但是只要坚持，就不是空中楼阁。